renproject/darknode-sol/doc/ren-ledger.md

 # Ren Ledger

 Ren ledger (formerly know as Hyperdrive) is an Ethereum smart contract which store all the orders and their priority.
+As a trader, it needs to open the order to Ren Ledger first.
 Darknodes should look up orders in the contract and match them in terms of their priorities.
 Both the traders and darknodes need to send the signed message in order to open, cancel or confirm orders.

 **Usage**